Featured Projects

 This section describes the two major components of a project I completed as a contract engineer working for the Hanson Collaborative, the prime contractor of a turn-key shock tube delivered to the U.S. Air Force Academy.

-The designs of the diagnostics and controls are the sole property of the Hanson Collaborative (
+The designs of the diagnostics and controls are the sole property of the Hanson Collaborative (reproduced with permission).

 Data Acquisition and Controls